 The Old Line State was one of the leaders among states with lotteries, starting sales in January 1973.
 Nearly a third of its revenue over the half-century since has gone to support many causes in the state like education, infrastructure, and local governments.

 A portion of the funds also provides treatment for individuals with compulsive gambling issues.
 Sales also provide additional revenue for retailers.
-Finally, income taxes paid on winnings support a vast array of federal and state projects.
+Finally, income taxes paid on winnings support various federal and state projects.

 Here’s info on how to buy tickets and the history of the Maryland Lottery.
 Some details about the different types of games are also available.
 On top of it all, you can learn how to find out if you’ve won and what to do in that instance.

 The Maryland Lottery participates in the Multi-State Lottery Corporation.
-For that reason, players in the state can buy tickets for the corporation’s popular draw games.
+For that reason, players in the state can buy tickets for the corporation’s popular draw games in person, and they can’t technically purchase Maryland Lottery tickets online.
 Drawings for these games take place every week on certain days.
-Two of them have progressive jackpots that have soared into nine and even ten figures in the past.
+Two of them have progressive jackpots that have soared into nine and even 10 figures in the past.
 Another has a top prize that literally rewards long life spans.

-In this original multi-state draw game, you can watch drawings every Tuesday and Friday at 11 p.m.
-ET to see if you’ve won the Mega Millions progressive jackpot.
+Mega Millions is the original multi-state draw game, and you can watch drawings every Tuesday and Friday at 11 p.m.
+ET to see if you’ve won the progressive jackpot.
 The corporation bases initial jackpot values and roll increases on sales figures from around the country, so the value can add up quickly.